BABYLON 5: THE LOST TALES

 of the Sheridan dialogue is poorly written).
 G'Kar and Dr. Franklin are mentioned (a nod to teh late actors who played them).

-bit, but I want to know how the CRUSADE storyline wrapped up and bigger adventures with the main characters in the 18 years
+little bit, but I want to know how the CRUSADE storyline wrapped up and bigger adventures with the main characters in the

-Sheridan has before he passes beyond the rim.
-I hope more Babylon 5 characters are features in future discs in THE LOST TALES
+18 years Sheridan has before he passes beyond the rim.
+I hope more Babylon 5 characters are features in future discs in THE

-series instead of just three main characters.
-The CGI sets and the CGI effects (for the Babylon 5 station and the space sequences)
+LOST TALES series instead of just three main characters.
+The CGI sets and the CGI effects (for the Babylon 5 station and

 The featurettes and interviews are fun and don't take themselves too seriously.
 It is rather fun watching them, but I